coffeeboost/Ant-Colony-Optimisation/README.md

 4. See plots made in Jupyter Notebook

 # Interesting modifications
 1. The graph is up to you to make, so copy any city you want.
-The assumption in my code is that there is a starting and ending node called 'a', and the graph is fully connected.
+The assumptions in my code are that there is a starting and ending node called 'a', and the graph is fully connected.

 # Description of algorithm
 1. Refer to test2.pdf to understand the motive, process, algorithm and results